Best Flash Diffuser for Nikon Z6 II

 Key Factors

-• Mounting System: Magnetic systems like MagMod or Godox are faster but heavier.
-Velcro or strap-on systems are lighter and universal but can be slower to swap during a shoot.
+• Mounting System: Magnetic mounts are the fastest for events, while strap-on mounts are more universal but can be slower to deploy.

 Comparison Table